srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

+Of course, before we can do that we need to open both (image and label) files and read the respective file headers in order to move the read pointer towards the position of the first image / label.
+If you're interested in the code for opening the files and reading the file headers check out the project code on Github.
+Since this is not important for the network's image recognition functionality I'll skip it here.

 ### Define target output vector

-Next we want to define an output vector of the type
+Next we want to define a binary output vector of the type

 ```
 {0,0,0,0,0,0,1,0,0,0}
 ```

-for the particular *label* that we just loaded from the database.
+representing the particular *label* that we just loaded from the database.
 The function we need looks like this:

 ```c